 And, as simple as that, each time someone submits a form on my site, they will be given the "SEO editor" role, as well as receive an automatic email with some information.

-Note: Because of the "Register User" action that has been set up in Thrive Automator, the users will also receive an email with the login details of their account for the new role, from where they will be able to set up a password.
+Note: Because of the "Find or create user" action that has been set up in Thrive Automator, the users will also receive an email with the login details of their account for the new role, from where they will be able to set up a password.

 Hopefully, this article was useful.
 Make sure to take a look at this section of our knowledge base in case you want to see more examples of automations created in Thrive Automator.